Peginterferon Alfa-2b (Sylatron)

 Interferon-alpha is a type of medication called a biologic response modifier.
-It is a type of protein called a cytokine that works to increase the function of the body's immune system.
-This protein is normally produced in small amounts in the body.
-By increasing the levels of interferon, the immune system gets a kick-start, mounting an attack against the cancer cells, which are seen as foreign invaders.
-In addition, interferon-alpha is able to interfere with the cancer cell's ability to divide.
+It is a type of protein called a cytokine.
+Cytokines help your body's immune system work properly.
+This protein is normally made in small amounts in the body.
+By increasing the levels of interferon, the immune system gets a kick-start and starts an attack on the cancer cells, which are seen as foreign invaders.
+Interferon-alpha is also able to slow or stop cancer cells from dividing.

 How to Take Peginterferon Alfa-2b

-Peginterferon Alfa-2b is given as an injection under the skin (subcutaneous injection), once a week.
-The actual dose is based on your body size.
-It is helpful to rotate injection site between the thigh, outer surface of upper arm, and abdomen.
-Do not inject near navel (belly button) or waistline.
-If you are thin, you should only use thigh or upper arm.
+Peginterferon Alfa-2b is given as an injection under the skin (subcutaneous, or SubQ injection).
+The dose is based on your body size.
+It is helpful to rotate the injection site between the thigh, the outer surface of the upper arm, and the abdomen (belly).
+Do not inject near the navel (belly button) or waistline.
+If you are thin, you should only use the thigh or upper arm.
 Do not inject into bruised, infected, irritated, red, or scarred skin.
-Giving the medication at bedtime may decrease flu like symptoms.
+Giving the medication at bedtime may decrease flu-like symptoms.

 Storage and Handling

-This medication comes in 2 forms, a vial that needs to be mixed and a prefilled syringe/pen.
+This medication comes in 2 forms, a vial that needs to be mixed and a prefilled syringe/pen (called a redipen).
 Do not freeze.
 Keep away from heat.
 Keep them out of reach of children and pets.
 Do not reuse either the vial or redipen; they are for single use only.